Setting Detection Rules

 Delinea (created by the system) [AS1] [AS2] or Other (created by user)

-To change which checks are displayed, you can filter and sort the table's displayed data with the filters above the table.
+To change which checks are displayed in the Detection Rules table, you can filter and sort its displayed data with the filters above the table.
 When you filter, the selections you make are shown in the filter bar.
 To search for a detection rule by name, type text into the search field.

 By default, the table is sorted by incident count, in descending order.
-To sort the table differently, click a column heading to sort by.
+To sort the table differently, click a column heading.
 If needed, click it again to reverse the sort order.

-You can do the following configuration activities to an existing detection rule:
+You can take the following actions to configure an existing detection rule:

 • Enable or disable